seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Was the crown offered him thrice?

 **CASCA**
-Ay, marry, was’t, and he put it by thrice, every
+Ay, marry, was't, and he put it by thrice, every
 time gentler than other, and at every putting-by
 mine honest neighbours shouted.